Corona Rigidity: The origins of rigidity questions in -algebras

 \subsubsection{Algebraically trivial automorphisms}

-We contextualize the discussion in \S\ref{S.Intro} to the category of \cstar-algebras, aiming to introduce a suitable definition of algebraically trivial isomorphism (Definition~\ref{Def.AlgebraicallyTrivial}) for corona algebras.
-A natural notion of triviality for automorphisms of \cstar-algebras is given by innerness.
+We contextualise the discussion in \S\ref{S.Intro} to the category of \cstar-algebras, aiming to introduce a suitable definition of algebraically trivial isomorphism (Definition~\ref{Def.AlgebraicallyTrivial}) for corona algebras.
+A natural notion of triviality for automorphisms of \cstar-algebras is given by their innerness.